sohailc/pysweep2.0/README.md

 * SweepObject: class
     * Description: Responsible for setting the independant variables in a measurement

+* BasePysweepExporter: class
+    * Description: The base class of a exporter which writes an internal measurement dictionary to a file

 * SpyViewExporter: class
     * Description: Exports the internal measurement dictionary to a spyview file